-Food and Nutrition 30G emphasizes the role of the individual in his or her future health.
+Food and Nutrition 30S emphasizes the role of the individual and future health.
 Students evaluate their nutritional fitness and learn to prevent the diet-related diseases of our modern lifestyle.
 Laboratory experience encourages students to choose and prepare creative dishes for a healthy lifestyle.